 Alison L. Kenny concentrates her practice in school law, with an emphasis on special education law.
-Ms. Kenny represents school boards throughout New Jersey before the Office of Administrative Law, the U.S. District Court, District of New Jersey; the New Jersey Department of Education, Office of Special Education; and U.S. Department of Education, Division of Civil Rights.
-Ms. Kenny also provides in-service presentations to school administrators, staff and professional organizations on a variety of school law issues, especially in the areas of Individual Education Program (IEP) development; IDEA, Section 504, and HIB compliance; record management; and student discipline.
+Alison represents school boards throughout New Jersey before the Office of Administrative Law, the U.S. District Court, District of New Jersey; the New Jersey Department of Education, Office of Special Education; and U.S. Department of Education, Division of Civil Rights.
+Alison also provides in-service presentations to school administrators, staff and professional organizations on a variety of school law issues, especially in the areas of Individual Education Program (IEP) development; IDEA, Section 504, and HIB compliance; record management; and student discipline.

-Has successfully represented school districts throughout the State of New Jersey in matters related to special education and student discipline.
+- Successfully represented school districts throughout the State of New Jersey in matters related to special education and student discipline

 - Represents school districts in mediations before the New Jersey Office of Special Education, New Jersey Division on Civil Rights, and United States Office of Civil Rights and assists clients in responding to Complaint Investigations by these agencies